typedb/typedb-docs/05-grakn-cluster/02-kubernetes.md

 supports connection from within the cluster (client should be able to connect to all `grakn-cluster-{0..2}.grakn-cluster`)
 * Grakn Cluster doesn't support dynamic reconfiguration of node count without restarting all of the nodes
 * Node count is hardcoded in the startup command of the container
-* Waiting for other nodes' availablility is done by waiting a fixed amount of time which should be enough for all of them to start